Auditory Processing Disorder Experts in Houston and Lake Jackson

 Because there is such a thin distinction between the signs and symptoms of hearing loss and auditory processing disorder, the first step is to rule out hearing loss.
 A comprehensive hearing test by a hearing care expert at our Houston or Lake Jackson office works through a necessary series of tests to establish the distinction.

 Speech testing, included in a comprehensive hearing assessment, is used to identify your ability to process speech with various tasks.
 Additional testing through an Auditory Processing Disorder testing protocol provides further information, distinguishing between like-sounding words, the ability to recall what was heard and the capacity to repeat or follow multi-step directions.

 When considered with an otherwise normal hearing sensitivity level, your audiologist will be able to identify auditory processing disorder.
 APD often shows up in the early years of childhood, but testing for hearing disorders does not usually begin before ages 5-7, depending on a variety of factors, as auditory skills are still in developmental stages.

 Identification in children can be further complicated due to the fact that APD and ADHD cause similar focus and memory retention challenges.
 The similarities of receptive language disorder (RLD) also complicates diagnosis, but with RLD, the issue relates to an inability to understand the meaning of language, not the sounds of speech.

 If you suspect that you or a loved one might be struggling with Auditory Processing Disorder, a comprehensive hearing assessment from Allison Audiology and Hearing Aid Center is the first step toward getting the help you need.

-You can either visit our Houston or Lake Jackson office by scheduling your appointment by completing the form on this page or calling us.
+If you suspect you or a loved one may be showing signs of Auditory Processing Disorder, you can either visit our Houston or Lake Jackson office by scheduling your appointment by completing the form on this page or calling us.